2001 Michigan State Spartans football team

-The 2001 Michigan State Spartans football team represented Michigan State University in the 2001 NCAA Division I-A football season.
-The Spartans played their home games at Spartan Stadium in East Lansing, Michigan.
-This was the second year for head coach Bobby Williams, who led the Spartans to a 7-5 record including a 44–35 victory in the 2001 Silicon Valley Football Classic over the Fresno State Bulldogs of the Western Athletic Conference.
+The 2001 Michigan State Spartans football team represented Michigan State University as a member of the Big Ten Conference during the 2001 NCAA Division I-A football season.
+Led by second-year head coach Bobby Williams, the Spartans compiled an overall record of 7–5 with a mark of 3–5 in conference play, tying for eighth place in the Big Ten.
+Michigan State was invited to the Silicon Valley Football Classic, where the Spartans defeated Fresno State.
+The team played home games at Spartan Stadium in East Lansing, Michigan.

 The controversial final play of the home game against Michigan on November 3 led to a change in the official timekeeping policy of the Big Ten Conference.
 Beginning in 2002, a neutral official appointed by the Big Ten keeps track of the game time on the field.